willaboza/Programmable_Colorimeter/README.md

 7. Calibrate r, g, and b LEDs.

+   Instructs the hardware to calibrate the white color balance and displays the duty cycle information when complete.

 8. Trigger Command.

+   Configures the hardware to send an RGB triplet immediately.

-9. Support for periodic T command.
+9. Support for periodic T command

+   Configures the hardware to send an RGB triplet in 8-bit calibrated format every 0.1 x T seconds, where T = 0..255 or off.

-10. LED ON|OFF|Sample command
+10. LED ON|OFF|Sample commands

+    Manipulates green status LED by:

+    * ON - Disabling the green status LED
+    * OFF - Enabling the green status LED
+    * Sample - Blinks the green status LED for each sample taken

 11. color N command

+    Stores the current color as color reference N (N = 0..15).

 12. erase N command

+    Erases color reference N (N = 0..15).

 13. match E command

     Configures the hardware to send an RGB triplet when the Euclidean distance (error) between a sample and one of the color reference (R,G,B) is less than E, where E = 0..255 or off.

 14. delta D command

     Configures the hardware to send an RGB triplet when the RMS average of the RGB triplet vs the long-term average (IIR filtered, alpha = 0.9) changes by more than D, where D = 0..255 or off.